 Conservation Society Annual Awards

 Network Rail were commended for the excellent restoration of the Grade II listed Victorian signal box at Rye Station.
-NR representatives picked up our certificate at the Christmas Party and I learned recently that our photograph of the box adorns their offices in London.
+NR representatives picked up our certificate at the Christmas Party and I learned recently that our photograph of the box adorns their head offices in London.

 A deserved Award went to Merchant and Mills whose shop is a major asset on Cinque Ports Street.
 People come from far and wide to purchase their unique range of cloths and the building restoration both internally and externally is most impressive.